 Just like a graphic designer or an agent, an editor should be part of a writer’s team.
 The editor’s job is to work with you to produce the best possible product.

-An editor has two bosses—one real and one virtual.
-The writer is always the real boss, the one who makes the final decisions.
-And most editors want to please the writer and maintain a friendly relationship.
+An independent editor usually has one bosses—the writer, the one who makes the final decisions.
+Most editors want to please the writer and maintain a friendly relationship.
 The other boss is the devil’s advocate, the one who has to tell the writer where things need improving.
 And balancing these two roles can be challenging.

 While some writer’s works require only technical corrections (spelling, word choice, punctuation, grammar), other writer’s sometimes need to be told that their writing skills fail to effectively communicate their message.
 But these are the extremes.
-Most editors will need to do a combination of these tasks, in various proportions.
+Most editors will usually do a combination of these tasks, in various proportions.

 The writer should view the editor’s job as strengthening and polishing the work, improving the weaker areas.
 It’s not to criticize the writer as a person.
 It should be just the opposite.
 An editor should provide encouragement, pointing out the strengths in the work (e.g., the message, the words, the organization, the research).